 For the Founders, Black Lives Matter Network is not ‘just’ about extrajudicial killings and police reform.
 Rather, it is an intervention: Black Lives Matter demands that American society reconsider how it values Black lives by identifying where and how Black life is cut short by the state, whether in viral videos of police brutality, the self-fulfilling prophecy of the criminal justice system, or in areas where Black communities disproportionally face homelessness, poverty and economic disparity.

 Black Lives Matter is our call to action.
 It is about replacing narratives of Black criminality with Black humanity.
 It is a tool to reimagine a world where Black people are free to exist, free to live, and a tool for our allies to show up for us.

 As we say ‘Black Lives Matter’, you see the light that comes inside of people from Black communities and other communities.
 People are like, ‘I’m going to stand on the side of Black lives.’
 You see people transforming, and that’s a different type of work.
 For me, that is a spiritual work, a healing work.
 What a great time to be alive.

 Patrisse Cullors, Co-Founder

-Black Lives Matter is about changing the conversation: If it is true that Black lives matter, then what does that mean for police reform, for our justice systems, for schools, for jobs, for infrastructure, and for economic development?
+Black Lives Matter is about changing culture and changing the conversation: If it is true that Black lives matter, then what does that mean for police reform, for our justice systems, for schools, for jobs, for infrastructure, and for economic development?
 If Black lives matter, then what needs to change in politics and in the media?